Ignite-Laboratories/Enigmaneering/enigma0/step0/E0S0 - Inception.md

         return atomic.AddUint64(&masterId, 1)
     }

-This uses a very important concept in parallel execution: _atomic operation_.
-In JanOS, many different threads can call this function at the same time - so who gets what result?
+This uses a common concept in parallel execution: _atomic operation_.
+In a parallel system, many different threads can call this function at the same time - so who gets what result?
 Without _atomics_, two threads can enter a _race condition_ where both get the same value from `NextID()` before either incremented the number.
 Lucky for us, Go provides some very robust ways of ensuring _atomic access_ to a shared point in memory using _synchronization_.
 By incrementing the number using an _atomic_